DaleBlomgren/NetworkSeriesPart1/README.md

 You can build the client and server with the 'make' command.
 Launch server with _./server portnumber_ and you launch client with _./client serverip serverport'_.

 The commands at your disposal are...

-... put 'filename'
+···put 'filename'
-... get 'filename'
+···get 'filename'
-... delete 'filename'
+···delete 'filename'
-... ls
+···ls
-... exit
+···exit

 #### Good times!